 There are many factors that may be considered when determining child custody.
 In an ideal situation, both parents will be able to work out an arrangement that is acceptable for everyone.
 This helps to keep stress and fighting to a minimum, which is important for the children.
 When this is not possible, however, the following factors may be taken into account by mediators or judges:

-While the courts will listen to arguments, often the end result is that unless there is some type of abuse or extreme behavior involved, they will attempt to ensure that the child is able to have meaningful time with both parents.
-Encouraging strong bonds with both parents is very important, and is typically going to be the goal of the courts.
+While the courts will listen to arguments, often the end result is an attempt to ensure that the child can have meaningful time with both parents, unless there is some type of abuse or extreme behavior involved.
+Encouraging strong bonds with both parents is very important, and that will typically be the goal of the courts.